 Happy Fall!!!
 My favorite season has finally arrived!!
 What better way to usher in the season than with this easy, moist and fluffy pumpkin bread recipe!

 I’ve posted this pumpkin bread recipe a few years ago on my blog but figured it was time to create a video to go along with it.
-It’s one of my favorite sweet breads to make and Isaac just loves this stuff!
-He’d eat it for breakfast, lunch and dinner if I’d let him.
+It’s one of my favorite sweet bread to make and Isaac just loves this stuff!
+He’d eat it for breakfast, lunch, and dinner if I’d let him.

 - 3 cups all-purpose flour